PocketByte/LocoLaser/resource-properties/README.md

 ```

 ### Config
 Properties Resources can be defined by single string or by JSON object.
-In case of string you can use value `"properties"`.<br>
+In case of string you can use value `"properties"`.
-JSON object should has following structure:
+JSON object should have following structure:
 ```
 {
     "type" : "properties",